Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- Defensively, the Suns are ranked sixth in the league, giving up 111.6 points per contest.
+- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the league.

-- On the glass, the Suns are ranked 11th in the league, allowing 42.9 rebounds per contest.
+- On the boards, the Suns have given up 42.9 rebounds per game, which puts them 11th in the NBA.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.
+- In terms of assists, the Suns are third in the NBA, giving up 23.4 per contest.

-- In terms of 3-pointers, the Suns have allowed 11.4 makes per game, third in the NBA.
+- Looking at 3-pointers, the Suns are third in the NBA, giving up 11.4 makes per game.

 Kentavious Caldwell-Pope vs. the Suns